MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/permissions-reference.md

 - Set or reset any authentication method (including passwords) for any user, including Global Administrators.
 - Delete or restore any users, including Global Administrators.
 For more information, see [Who can perform sensitive actions](privileged-roles-permissions.md#who-can-perform-sensitive-actions).
-- Force users to re-register against existing non-password credential (such as MFA or FIDO) and revoke **remember MFA on the device**, prompting for MFA on the next sign-in of all users.
+- Force users to re-register against existing non-password credential (such as MFA or FIDO2) and revoke **remember MFA on the device**, prompting for MFA on the next sign-in of all users.
 - Update sensitive properties for all users.
 For more information, see [Who can perform sensitive actions](privileged-roles-permissions.md#who-can-perform-sensitive-actions).
 - Create and manage support tickets in Azure and the Microsoft 365 admin center.
+- Configure certificate authorities with a PKI-based trust store (preview)

 Users with this role **cannot** do the following: